Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \subsection{Sphere projection approach}

-Our first approach to bounding the LE sums $\Mu_k$ of \cref{def:Sigmak} uses the formulation~\cref{eq:Phi-opt} for bounding infinite-time averages.
-This is a generalization of the approach in \cite{oeri2023convex}, which was described only for the $k=1$ case.
-First note that the time average in the definition of $\Mu_k$ can be expressed as a time integral along trajectories in the augmented state space for $x(t)$ and $y^k(t)$:
+Our first approach to bounding the LE sums $\Mu_k$ uses the formulation~\cref{eq:Phi-opt} for bounding infinite-time averages.
+This is a generalization of the approach in \cite{oeri2023convex}, which was described only for the leading LE---i.e., the $k=1$ case.
+First note that the time average in the \cref{def:Sigmak} for $\Mu_k$ can be expressed as a time integral along trajectories in the augmented state space for $(x,y^k)$:

 where $(y^k)^\mathsf{T}$ is the transpose of the vector $y^k$.
-The formulation~\cref{eq:Phi-opt} for bounding time averages can be applied to the quantity in \cref{eq:Phik y} only if each $(x,y^k)$ remains bounded forward in time, but $y^k(t)$ will be unbounded when $\Mu_k$ is positive.
-The same tangent space dynamics can be captured with bounded variables by projecting $y^k$ onto a sphere, by introducing $z^k=y^k/|y^k|$.
+The formulation~\cref{eq:Phi-opt} for bounding time averages could be applied to the quantity in \cref{eq:Phik y} if each $(x,y^k)$ were to remain bounded for $t\ge0$, but $y^k(t)$ will grow without bound when $\Mu_k$ is positive.
+Instead, the tangent space dynamics can be captured with bounded variables by projecting $y^k$ onto a sphere, by introducing $z^k=y^k/|y^k|$.
 Expressing the right-hand side of \cref{eq:Phik y} in terms of $z^k$ and then maximizing both sides over the initial tangent space directions $z^k_0$ gives

 where the overline denotes a time average of